mikeybkats/node-project-template/README.md

 # node-project-template
 ### set up your node project quickly

 This is a node starter template, includes eslint, prettier, gulp and mocha.
 If you're just starting out I hope this makes the process easier for you.
+This template allows you to write es2018 syntax with node.
+It's set up to watch your src directory and write to the dist directory.
+It uses gulp to watch and write to the folder automatically.
+Setting up like this takes a minute, maybe this template can save you some time?

 Notes:
 - The [eslint](https://github.com/eslint/eslint) is set up the way I like it.
 Please modify according to your own needs.